Information for Students

 - Incoming students inform the Stura by using this form at least 48 hours before returning from a risk area.

 - Subsequently, internal university departments as well as the health department of the district of Central Saxony are informed.
 The Health Office orders a quarantine in German, the Stura forwards the information to international students in English.

-- If a Covid 19 test is not existing or not recognized and no medical certificate confirming absence of symptoms is available, the Stura offers students to arrange an appointment with a local doctor or test center on their behalf.
+- If no valid COVID-19 test (not older than 48 hours) is available or recognized despite nationwide mandatory testing, and no medical certificate of symptom freedom is available, a test must be taken.
+The Stura offers students to arrange an appointment with a local doctor or test center.
 Only such a test with a negative result can allow the quarantine to be lifted prematurely.
 If the offer is rejected, the quarantine order remains valid.

 - If the test result is negative for Covid 19 and the medical report certifies the absence of symptoms, the quarantine is lifted.
 If the test result is positive or the medical report does not certify the absence of symptoms, the quarantine must be maintained, the university leadership will be informed in this case and contacts will be traced in order to break possible chains of infection.